Efficient Image Denoising by Low-Rank Singular Vector Approximations of Geodesics' Gramian Matrix: Method

-PIME starts on $C$ because without preconditioning the convergence in terms of iterations it is much faster than that on $B$ where the cost per iteration on $C$ is up to two times cheaper than that on $B$ (because of dimension $n$ versus $n+m$).
-PIME refers to the computations on $C$ as the first stage of the method and switches to a second stage that it works on $B$ if further accuracy is required.
+Without preconditioning the convergence with respect to iterations, starting PIME on $C$ is much faster than starting on $B$.
+Specifically, the cost per iteration for starting on $C$ is up to two times cheaper than that on $B$ (since the two dimensions, $n$ versus $n+m$).
+PIME works on $C$ during the first stage of the technique and switches to the second stage where it works on $B$ if further accuracy is required.